kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 ![Wizard settings step](/img/2.13/getting_started/create_cluster/wizard-settings.png)

-### Step 6 – Review your configuration settings and confirm cluster creation
+### Step 6 – Review Your Configuration Settings and Confirm Cluster Creation

 Check whether all your configuration settings are correct and create your cluster!